The Concept of Miracles

 Duh!
 They’re called ‘miracles’ for a reason!
 We’re not talking about a package of Twinkies here…are we?
 But I digress.
 I still could not comfortably accommodate ‘miracles’ in my overly rationalistic theology, until I realized…

-“Miracles are reasonable, logical, rational, scientific, infinitely repeatable and therefore auto verified.”
-Ecce rem!
+“Miracles are reasonable, logical, rational, scientific, infinitely repeatable and therefore auto-verified.”

-How so?
 As an historical document, the Bible begins with Exodus.
-Genesis is incredibly important, but it stands outside, and above, the rest of the document.
+Genesis is important, but it stands outside, and above, the rest of the Torah.
 It provides the mythological, cosmological, theological, and anthropological context for everything that follows.
-But Bible History per se starts with Jacob & Co. entering Egypt (Exodus 1: 1-5).
+But Biblical History per se starts with Jacob & Co entering Egypt (Exodus 1: 1-5).

-From there, it’s not long before we find ourselves face to face with the miraculous.
-The Egyptians initially welcomed their Hebrew refugees but over time the welcome turned to exploitation.
-(What a surprise!
-At least that could never happen today…could it?)
+From there, it’s not long before we find ourselves in need of a miracle.
+The Egyptians initially welcomed the Hebrew refugees but over time the welcome turned to exploitation.
+(At least that could never happen today…could it?)

 YHWH caught ‘sight and sound’ of these infernal goings on.
-According to Scripture, he declared “I have witnessed the affliction of my people in Egypt…” (Exodus 3).
-But I imagine his inner dialog continued along these lines:
+According to Scripture, he declared “I have witnessed the affliction of my people in Egypt…” (Exodus 3: 7) but I imagine his inner dialog might have continued along these lines:

 “…Best set things right.
 But that’s a problem, isn’t it?
 I ‘created’ the Heavens and the Earth; I didn’t just imagine them.
 So they’re free to evolve as they see fit…and that means no interference from moi.”

 “Still, enough is enough!
 This evil is intolerable.
-So what to do?”
+So what’s to do?”

 Et voila!
-The concept of ‘miracle’ was born.
+“It’s a miracle!”
 YHWH appears to Moses in the form of a burning bush.
 Now an ordinary bush, when it burns, leaves a mark in nature.
 Heat is generated, and smoke.
-A remnant of ashes is left on the ground.
-And of course, tornadoes devastate Chicago: Butterfly Effect!
+A remnant of ashes is left on the ground, and there’s no more bush left to burn: one and done.
+(And of course, tornadoes devastate Chicago - the Butterfly Effect.)

-According to Gregory Bateson, being is ‘a difference that makes a difference’.
-A miracle is certainly different, by definition, and it certainly makes a difference.
-Therefore, it is, according to Bateson’s standards, but it does not happen (according to the standard set by the Second Law of Thermodynamics).
+Applying Gregory Bateson’s signature meme, Being is ‘a difference that makes a difference’.
+A miracle is certainly different, by definition; and it certainly makes a difference (e.g. the Exodus).
+Therefore, it is - but it does not happen (as defined by the Second Law of Thermodynamics).

-The ‘lure’ of the future is not entropic per se; our response to that lure is.
-Robert Frost’s desire to return home is not entropic; the walk he takes to get there is.
+The ‘lure’ of the future is not entropic; our response to that lure is.
+The ‘future’ is defined by the values it embodies, and valuation is order.
+Robert Frost’s desire to return home is not entropic; neither is his choice of a path.
+But the walk he takes to get there is another matter.

 Now of course, the synaptic activity involved in forming an intention is entropic, but the intention itself is not.
 Reductionists notwithstanding, an intention is not merely the sum of its associated neurological processes.

-‘God works in mysterious ways’ - backwards!
-That an event occurs is a function of causality, that it generates entropy is a function of thermodynamics, but which event (out of all possible events) occurs, when and where, is the function of teleology.
+‘God works in mysterious ways’ – I’ll say: He works backwards!
+That an event occurs is a function of causality, that it generates entropy is a function of thermodynamics, but which event (out of all possible events) occurs when and where it does is a function of teleology and is entropy neutral.

-We are all, always, Robert Frost.
-Life is a ‘walk in the woods’.
-Walking generates entropy, the mental processes associated with choosing a path are also entropic, but the preference of one specific path over all others is entropy neutral.
+We are all, always, Robert Frost Life is a ‘walk in the woods’.
+Walking generates entropy, the mental processes associated with choosing a path are also entropic, but the preference of one path over all others is entropy neutral.
+A road is a road is a road…and ultimately all roads lead to ‘Rome’ (home).

-The quiddity of an event is causal…and entropic; the quality of that event is teleological, freely chosen, and entropy neural.
+To be is to be other than.
+Borrowing from Jacques Derrida, “Being is differance!”
+The quiddity of an event is causal…and entropic; the quality of that event is teleological, freely chosen, and entropy neutral.
 Therefore, every event is a ‘burning bush’, every event is a miracle!

 Still don’t believe in miracles?
 No problem.
 You’re a nihilist.
 Be proud.
 But be sure you understand the implications of your choice.
-If there are no miracles, how do you account for any events?
-Every event satisfies our definition of a miracle, every event is a burning bush.
+If there are no miracles, how do you account for the qualities of any event?

 El Greco’s Christ Healing the Blind (c.
 1560–67) shows Jesus restoring sight to a blind man amid a gathering of astonished onlookers, symbolizing both physical and spiritual illumination.
 The elongated figures and radiant colors heighten the sense of divine power breaking into ordinary life, reflecting faith’s transformative vision.